 Step 2: Fill the Gaps

-Federal spending reporting has major loopholes that must be closed to give the public a complete picture of where taxpayer money is going and what it accomplishes.
+Federal spending reporting has major loopholes that must be closed so the public can have a complete picture of where taxpayer money is going and what it accomplishes.
 Closing the loopholes will also help officials and the public assess the efficacy of government-wide initiatives related to federal spending, such as Justice40.
 The following are ways Congress can work toward greater transparency of federal spending:

 Step 3: Track New Data Points

-The federal government also must expand data collection, so Congress and the public have the information necessary to effectively evaluate the impact and reach of federal award programs.
+The federal government must expand data collection to ensure that Congress and the public have the information necessary to effectively evaluate the impact and reach of federal award programs.

 - Require agencies to collect information on the number of jobs each federal award helps support, or at least how many people are employed at the businesses receiving these awards.